jakobbrown/NN-algorithm-comparison-Image-classification-task/README.md

 To reproduce the performance metrics of the best trained networks on the holdout test set:

+- download the contents of the google drive folder here: https://drive.google.com/drive/folders/1baMWx-K5wIKrFIZTR5HC0ib_JL8l_n0I
+- this contains the two best trained networks (pickled), one each for MLP and CNN, which were too large to load to github.

 - please open the jupyter notebook entitled ‘test_set_notebook.ipynb’.

 - Make sure you have all of the requirements installed, which can be found in requirements.txt.